Faculty

 Phone: 403.440.6508

 Elaine is a Clinical Exercise Physiologist, with a background in clinical populations, as well as public and population health.
 Broadly, her research sits at the intersection of health psychology, behaviour change, and mass media.
-Elaine's work includes leveraging popular sources of information to create awareness and to improve health outcomes for public and population health organizations at the provincial, national, and international levels.
-Specifically, Elaine's research looks at how the digital environment affects and physical activity with a particular interest in health misinformation, health communication, and digital sociocultural correlates of physical activity.
-Her work centers around understanding effective health promotion strategies to improve population health.
-She is passionate about understanding how physical activity is portrayed online, and how we can overcome related myths and misinformation to improve physical activity uptake and adherence and to make physical activity accessible for all bodies.
+Specifically, Elaine's research looks at how the digital environment affects physical activity with a particular interest in health misinformation, health communication, and digital sociocultural influences of physical activity.
+She is passionate about understanding how physical activity is portrayed online and by popular media, and how we can overcome related myths and misinformation to improve physical activity uptake and adherence, to make physical activity accessible for all bodies.

 Areas of Instruction: